Android 17: Everything We Know About Google's Latest OS Update

 Summary

-• The next version of Android is set to bring lock screen widgets, multitasking bubbles, desktop mode and new blur effects.
+• The latest version of Android brings lock screen widgets, multitasking bubbles and new blur effects.

 What Is Android 17's Dessert Name?